-In August 2008 the City signed an agreement to sell natural gas to Dal-Tile, the City's largest industrial customer.
+In August 2008 the City signed an agreement to sell natural gas to Dal-Tile, the City's largest industrial customer accounting for a significant portion of the City's gas revenue (see Note C).
 As a result of the agreement, the City had to issue an irrevocable non-transferable standby letter of credit in the amount of \$260,000 to the gas supplier, Municipal Gas, and Dal-Tile obtained a \$250,000 utility guarantee bond on behalf of the City.
-The letter of credit was renewed prior to year-end and is automatically extend each year unless terminated as outlined in the contract.
-The letter of credit remained unused at June 30, 2019.
+During the year, Dal-Tile closed permanently.
+The letter of credit was allowed to expire prior to year end.